Angelos Vertzos

 Angelis Vertzos (Άγγελος Βέρτζος, born 27 May 1983) is a Greek professional footballer who plays as a centre-back.

 Career

 He played the majority of his career in the Beta and Gamma Ethniki championships.
-However, in 2011, his team Doxa Drama was promoted to the Greek Superleague as a result of the Koriopolis scandal, despite finishing third in the promotion playoffs of the previous year.
+However, in 2011, his team Doxa Drama was promoted to the Super League Greece as a result of the Koriopolis scandal, despite finishing third in the promotion playoffs of the previous year.

 On 7 January 2014, Veria announced the return of Vertzos to the club as he signed a contract for one-and-a-half years.
 His contract expired on 31 June 2015 and it wasn't renewed.
 On 22 July 2015 he signed a two-year contract with AEL.
 A year later, on 6 August 2016, Vertzos left the club by mutual agreement.
 On 9 August 2016 he joined Trikala.
 On 10 July 2017 he renewed his contract for another season.